Reginleif88/proxtagger/README.md

     - Choose "Add Tags" or "Remove Tags" operation.
     - Select existing tags or create new ones (new tags only possible in "Add" mode).
     - Click "Apply" to execute the changes on all selected VMs/Containers.

+### Conditional Tags

+- **Access**: Click "Conditional Tags" in the navigation menu to access the automated tagging system.
+- **Quick Templates**: Use pre-built templates for common tagging scenarios:
+  - **Debian LXC Tagging**: Automatically tag all Debian-based containers as "deb-lxc"
+  - **HA Validation**: Add "HA" tag to VMs with both replication and HA enabled, remove from others
+  - **High-Resource VMs**: Tag VMs with more than 4 cores and 8GB RAM as "high-resource"
+- **Custom Rules**: Create your own rules using the rule builder:
+  - Add conditions based on VM properties (CPU, memory, OS type, HA status, etc.)
+  - Use AND/OR logic to combine multiple conditions
+  - Set THEN actions (tags to add/remove for matching VMs)
+  - Set ELSE actions (tags to add/remove for non-matching VMs)
+  - Configure scheduling with cron expressions for automatic execution
+- **Testing**: Use "Test Rule" to perform a dry-run and preview which VMs would be affected.
+- **Management**: View, edit, delete, and execute rules from the rules table.
+Monitor execution history and results.

 ### Backup & Restore